 “In a sense we are welcoming Sister Donna back to Vancouver, where her education and her teaching career actually began.
 In extending this Honorary Doctorate to her, we are acknowledging the importance of Ecumenism and her critical contributions to this mission over the years,” says Dr. Paul C. Burns, Interim Principal of Saint Mark’s College.

 Sister Donna has a Ph.D. in Theology from the University of St. Michael’s College, Toronto, Ontario.
 She is the Chancellor of Mount Saint Vincent University in Halifax.

 About Saint Mark’s College

-Saint Mark’s College, the Catholic Theological College affiliated with the University of British Columbia, offers graduate degree programs to teachers, administrators, health workers, and other professionals; an undergraduate program for aspiring teachers; and certificates in Religious Education, Theological Studies, Pastoral Studies, Catholic Ministry Leadership, and Educational Leadership.
+Saint Mark’s College, the Catholic Theological College affiliated with the University of British Columbia, offers graduate degree programs to teachers, administrators, health workers, and other professionals; an undergraduate program for aspiring teachers; and certificates in Religious Education, Theological Studies, Pastoral Studies, and Catholic Ministry Leadership.
 The College also provides the academic formation Archdiocese of Vancouver’s program of formation for the permanent deaconate.

 Contact: Paul C. Burns, B.Litt., Ph.D., Interim Principal, Saint Mark’s College